Presumably, you’ve found this page whilst researching a vacation in Vietnam and we’re glad you have! Stop considering and start organising!

 Cost of Food & Drink in Vietnam: Holy smokes.
 Vietnamese food is to die for!
 A bowl of Pho (beef noodle soup, Vietnam’s #1 dish) is easily found for 30,000 VND ($1.30 USD).
 However, sit down restaurants are slightly more expensive with an average dish ranging from 100,000 VND – 200,000 VND ($4 – $8 USD).
 1 L of water at the convenience store is 15,000 VND ($0.60 USD) whilst a beer or soft drink at restaurants is about 25,000 – 35,000 VND ($1- $2 USD).
 Obviously, meals in touristic parts of the country are noticeably higher upwards of 250,000 VND ($10 USD) but to be honest, they aren’t as good as the street food!
 Vietnam was very hygienic so don’t be scared by the street food.

-Cost of Transport in Vietnam: Transport in Vietnam is fast, clean, cost effective and extremely easy to navigate.
-Buses are the cheapest way to get around Vietnam and run continuously from North to South and vise versa.
+Cost of Transport in Vietnam: Transport in Vietnam is fast, clean, cost-effective and extremely easy to navigate.
+Buses are the cheapest way to get around Vietnam and run continuously from North to South and vice-versa.
 Long distance (15 hours) was no more than $20 USD.
 Trains in Vietnam are considerably more expensive than the bus ($30-45 USD on average), but you have to experience the train at least once.
 Fights with VietJet or Air Asia are sometimes cheaper than the train so be sure to check.
 Then, of course, the motorbike.
 Vietnam’s most used form of transport!
 Be careful, it’s madness out there!